gabpedroza/RoboCup-2023/README.md

 The "mariaFinal" is the main arduino code, its able to turn and control the: the LEDS, dc motors and the servomotors.
 Its follows direct commands from the "arquivo_completo_V5_braco".

-And finally the "mini" is the code for our secondary robot named Mini. in its essence , its in charge of controlling the dc motors , the LEDS and the servomotors within it.
+And finally the "mini" is the code for our secondary robot named Mini.
+In its essence , its in charge of controlling the dc motors , the LEDS and the servomotors within it.